Sampler, Chapter 1

 A Perfect Day

-Kari had anticipated this day for some time.
-While it wasn’t her idea of the perfect date, it was a perfect day to watch him compete.
-He'd proudly bragged that he was 6th on the grid in the Super-Sport bracket.
+Kari anticipated this day for some time.
+While it wasn’t her idea of the perfect date, it was a perfect day to watch Kyle compete.
+He’d proudly bragged that he was 6th on the grid in the Super-Sport bracket.
 Despite endless conversations, Kari still only understood a little about how motorcycle racing classes were divided.
-What she knew for sure was that while Kyle’s motorcycle was sleek, fast, and beautiful, it demanded an exorbitant amount of time.
+What she knew for sure was that while Kyle’s motorcycle was sleek, fast, and beautiful.
+It demanded an exorbitant amount of time.

 “Going for the usual, Kari?”